 - Assistance in increasing effective coping strategies including but not limited to emotional regulation and behavioral skills

 - Help for students to identify and access campus resources and events

 - Help to coordinate with departments on campus to assist in providing resources related to academic, career, and social development

 - Assistance for students in identifying and participating in activities of interest

 - Opportunity for interaction in social skills group for students diagnosed with ASD

 - Accompaniment for students to designated academic meetings to provide support if necessary

 How much time is involved?

-Students who qualify genrally meet with the Graduate Assitant for about thirty minutes once a week under the supervision of the Director of Disability Services.
+Students who qualify generally meet with the Graduate Assistant for about thirty minutes once a week under the supervision of the Director of Student Accessibility Services.
 Additional meetings may be made throughout the semester for extra assistance.